Guotepauc/Guotepauc/Learning/README.md

 For an experienced analyst, the course is better used as a refresher and curriculum overview than as advanced CTI training.

+It should be complemented by deeper learning in:

+- Priority Intelligence Requirements
+- Collection planning
+- Source reliability and information credibility
+- Structured analytical techniques
+- Analytical confidence
+- OSINT investigation
+- Threat actor clustering and attribution
+- Vulnerability intelligence
+- CTI automation

 </details>

 <br>